BobWritesCode/squadup_frontend/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
 about: This is our default user story template.
-title: "[USER STORY]"
+title: "[USER STORY FE]"
-labels: new feature
+labels: new feature, frontend
 assignees: ''

 ---